Southwest allows alcohol to be carried in checked luggage under the following conditions.

 We maintain the right to refuse acceptance of a cat or dog exhibiting aggressive behavior or any other characteristics that appear incompatible with air travel.

-In-cabin Pet Kennels:
+In-cabin Pet Carriers

-Please note: Pet carriers are considered either a personal item or a carryon item.
+Note: Pet carriers are considered either a personal item or a carryon item.
 A Customer may board the aircraft with either a pet carrier and a personal item or a pet carrier and a regular size carryon bag.
 A Customer may not board the aircraft with a pet carrier, a regular size carryon bag, and a personal item.
 The pet carrier must conform to all carryon baggage regulations.

 Battery Safety Tips from the Transportation Security Administration